“IMAGINING OTHER…”

 politically (see also Donald Trump!).

-Representation in the press: three sceptics - Christopher Booker (Sunday
+the press: three sceptics - Christopher Booker (Sunday Telegraph), Peter Hitchens (The Mail on Sunday), Matt Ridley (Times,

-Northern Rock) vsone for consensus: George Monbiot
+former chair Northern Rock) vs. one for consensus: George Monbiot (Guardian).

 NOTES:

-Many observers believe that the most serious threat
+Many observers believe that

-facing the earth today is climate change as a result of global warming.
-The
+the most serious threat facing the earth today is climate change as a

-aspect of air pollution that is involved here is “the greenhouse effect”.
-When sunlight warms the
+involved here is “the greenhouse effect”.

-earth, some of that heat is lost through radiation (bouncing off the earth)
+When sunlight warms the earth, some of that heat is lost through radiation

-back into space.
-But there are some gases in the atmosphere that retain or
+(bouncing off the earth) back into space.
+But there are some gases in the

-reflect the heat back to earth – like the glass in a greenhouse.
-The effect, as
+atmosphere that retain or reflect the heat back to earth – like the glass in a

-noted below, was first discovered in the late 19th century.
+greenhouse.
+The effect, as noted below, was first discovered in the late 19th century.

-Here we have another example of the precise balancing phenomenon
+Here we have another example

-at work in the ecosphere, since we are kept at just the right temperature for
+since we are kept at just the right temperature for life to exist!
+(See the

-life to exist!
-(See the Gaia hypothesis).
-The most notable of these ‘greenhouse
+Gaia hypothesis).
+The most notable of these ‘greenhouse gases’ is carbon dioxide.
+In itself this is a harmless

-this is a harmless gas: we breathe it out all the time, when the oxygen we
+gas: we breathe it out all the time, when the oxygen we breathe in has been

-breathe in has been used in the lungs.
-(We could not live in an atmosphere of
+used in the lungs.
+(We could not live in an atmosphere of pure carbon dioxide,

-pure carbon dioxide, however).
-The balance of oxygen, nitrogen, carbon dioxide
+however).
+The balance of oxygen, nitrogen, carbon dioxide and other gases is

-and other gases is just right for life.
+just right for life.

 However, human industrial activity